 The Light Grey Residency Program: Team Plover included a diverse team of concept artists, photographers, illustrators, and fine artists from different areas of the globe.
 The Team Plover residents hail from various areas of the United States, India, Hungary, and beyond.

-Throughout the program, the artists will travel through Southern Iceland visiting some of the natural geothermal pools, caves, waterfalls, and basalt beaches -- some of the most secluded and sublime landscapes.
-We will be equipped with our day packs, binoculars, sketchbooks, and cameras ready for an adventure of a lifetime.
+Throughout the program, artists traveled through Southern Iceland visiting some of the natural geothermal pools, caves, waterfalls, and basalt beaches -- some of the most secluded and sublime landscapes.

 Read more about our 2017 artists-in-residence below:

-Team Plover: Adam Hoppus, Aidan Vitti, Alice Yang, Archana Vikram, Ellen Shershow, Elsa Chang, Jared D Weiss, Jon Lau, Judit Neubauer, Junyi Wu, Michael Manomivibul, Sadaf Cameron, and Sasha Jones
+Team Plover: Adam Hoppus, Aidan Vitti, Alice Yang, Archana Vikram, Ellen Shershow, Elsa Chang, Jared D Weiss, Jon Lau, Judit Neubauer, Junyi Wu, Michael Manomivibul, and Sasha Jones

 Archana Vikram is an Fine Art and Architectural Photographer (b.
 1971, Bombay, India).
 She currently resides in Bangalore, India.
 She is drawn to the form and function of structures and building endeavors with the intention to capture these as visualised by the architect and often beyond.
 Her art is interpretative of the theme and tries to present not what can be seen but what should be felt or conveyed.
 Although she works independently, Archana also enjoys collaborative projects and finds these rich learning and rewarding experience.